-The Waihanga Ara Rau Assurance Team want to work with providers who want to look at how practical assessment could be used to meet the requirements of any standards within the Training and Assessment Guidance document.
-Get in touch if you want to explore the possibilities in this area.
+The Waihanga Ara Rau Assurance Team wants to work with providers who are interested in exploring how practical assessment can be used to meet the requirements of any standards outlined in the Training and Assessment Guidance document.
+Get in touch if you would like to explore the possibilities in this area.

 Pre-moderation is now open for submissions.
 Your Assurance Specialist will follow up on any pre-moderation currently on hold, outlining any necessary changes to align with the guidance document.